-Recent statistics say that 34% of companies have experienced a financial crime during the last two years from employees stealing to fraudsters impersonating suppliers.
-One in ten of these companies incurred losses of over £3m and with the ever increasing reliance on technology, it is viewed these statistics will only increase.
+Recent statistics say that 34% of companies have experienced a financial crime during the last two years, from employees stealing to fraudsters impersonating suppliers.
+One in ten of these companies incurred losses of over £3m and with the ever-increasing reliance on technology, it is believed that these statistics will only increase.

-A Financial Crime or Fidelity policy provides cover for theft from the insured by anyone whether employed by them or not including cheques and security fraud, telephone hacking fraud and employee dishonesty.
+A Financial Crime or Fidelity policy provides cover for theft from the insured by anyone, whether employed by them or not, including cheque and security fraud, telephone hacking fraud and employee dishonesty.

-As a business owner or director in the company you should continually monitor the processes of finance and insurers would expect an element of risk management.
+As a business owner or director, you should continually monitor the processes of finance and insurers would expect an element of risk management.
 An insurance policy will also provide peace of mind should a mistake be made resulting in a fraudulent act being committed.

 Send us your details and we'll be in touch.